FGMEMBERS-SCENERY/RJGG-fg-CustomScenery/readme.txt

 GNU GPL LICENSE
 ===============

-RLGG CHUBU CENTRAIR - 1.0
+RJGG CHUBU CENTRAIR - 1.0<br>
-Copyright (C) 2010 Horacio Contreras
+:copyright: 2010, Horacio Contreras

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by